Two parents with their young adult child enjoying a group hug

 Is your loved one’s behaviour severe, disruptive, and sometimes hurtful?
 We can help.

-• What is Behaviour Therapy?
+• What is Behaviour Support?

 When behaviours are severely disruptive at home or school (example, would be considered a behaviour disorder), we offer a more intensive intervention that is both targeted and collaborative, and can include school based professionals.

-• How does Behaviour Therapy work?
+• How does Behaviour Support work?

 Behaviour therapy uses the principles of Applied Behaviour Analysis (ABA) to decrease problem/unexpected behaviours and teach socially significant adaptive ones.